About 6 North Construction is proceeding on 6North. We still anticipate opening the 20-bed unit in early February, 2019 on the St.Joseph Campus.

 Our plan in opening 6 North is to evaluate internal staff applicants first, and hire a balance of internal Copestone, Mission and external applicants for the staff.
 We likely will open a cohort of patient beds at a time to ensure we have processes and systems stable enough to take on the next census levels (likely 5 patients, then 10, 15, until full at 20).
 Our plan at this point is to try to hire approximately 50% of the staff as soon as possible, so some of them can fill current 5th floor openings until 6th North is open, and then continue to hire until full.
 Role Summary:

-Must have and maintain current licensure as registered nurse with the North Carolina Board of Nursing. eNLC (Enhanced Nurse Licensure Compact) license may apply, licensee should confirm with NCBON.Required Certification:
+Must have and maintain current licensure as registered nurse with the North Carolina Board of Nursing. eNLC (Enhanced Nurse Licensure Compact) license may apply, licensee should confirm with NCBON.National Nursing Certification in area of specialty within one year of accepting the role.
+Those actively pursuing degree must obtain national certification within 1 year of graduation.Certificate: BLS Healthcare ProviderPreferred License/Certifications:

-A minimum of five years of recent nursing experience; 2 years in relevant clinical hospital experience with demonstrated leadership skillsPreferred Experience:
+A minimum of 2 years of recent, relevant clinical hospital experience with demonstrated leadership skills.Preferred Experience: